-My group of 3-4 undergraduates will focus on the synthesis of organic photoswitches that are triggered by long-wavelength visible or near infrared (NIR) irradiation.
-A key feature of the synthesized molecules will be the incorporation of functional groups enabling them to be incorporated into polymer networks via a variety of polymerization methodologies.
-The eventual goal of this work is to develop NIR responsive polymeric materials for use in applications such as wireless "soft robotic" actuators, binary optical switches and positioners, or surfaces with morphing topologies.
+My group will focus on the synthesis of organic photoswitches that are triggered by long-wavelength visible or near infrared (NIR) irradiation.
+A key feature will be the incorporation of functional groups enabling them to be incorporated into polymer networks via a variety of polymerization methodologies.
+The eventual goal is to develop NIR responsive polymeric materials for use in applications such as wireless "soft robotic" actuators, binary optical switches and positioners, or surfaces with morphing topologies.

 Current light responsive azobenzene functionalized polymer networks enjoy several advantages as actuator candidates including large deformations, the ability to be remotely triggered, and highly tunable control via light intensity, polarization, wavelength and material alignments.
 One significant challenge hindering these materials from being employed in applications is their often relatively slow actuation rates and low power densities, especially in the absence of photo-thermal effects.
 In addition, current materials typically require high energy blue-green or uv lasers to trigger actuation, which hinders their usefulness for applications, especially in the biomedical field.
 To address this challenge we will develop NIR responsive materials that can exhibit robust mechanical deformations through photochemical switching of azobenzene moieties and also perhaps through cooperative photothermal effects.
 NIR is advantageous because of its low energy content and ability to penetrate deeply into biological tissues.